zaphoid/TTS/README.md

 Key Features

 This will use OpenAI to scan text and divide into narration, speech, code and change voice and any instructions.
-It overcomes the file size by outputting small chunks then reassembling them into one file as the last step.
+It overcomes the file size limit by outputting small chunks then reassembling them into one file as the last step.

 Segment-Specific Style Instructions: